How to look for records of... Coroners’ inquests

 What do I need to know before I start?

-• the date the coroner’s inquest took place
+• the date the coroners’ inquest took place

 • the county in which the inquest took place

-Those which resulted in verdicts of murder or manslaughter (including many that would now be regarded as misadventure) are normally found in the indictments or depositions files of the relevant circuit.
+It was common practice from 1487 to 1752 for coroners to hand over records of all their inquests to assize judges.
+Those which resulted in verdicts of murder or manslaughter (including many that would now be regarded as misadventure) are normally found in the indictments or depositions files of the relevant assizes circuit.

 Coroners’ inquisitions are also in KB 13 and KB 140.
 They include a significant number of items from the mid to late 18th century, although the practice of forwarding all inquisitions to the King’s Bench appears to have fallen into disuse in the early 18th century.